Chiararipiemon/Test_IFL_Simulation/README.md

   _align_mesh_yaw_with_table:=false _table_yaw:=1.5708 \
   _z_lift:=0.12
 ```
 If the point cloud doesn’t appear, go to the MoveIt!
-GUI → Add → PointCloud2 and select the topic: /cloud_with_normals
+GUI → Add → PointCloud2 and select the topic: /cloud_with_normals.
+Then File --> save config
 ### Overlay the normal arrows.
 ```
 source ~/iiwa_stack_ws/devel/setup.bash